boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Auto font size

-By enabling Auto Font Size option, the font size will be adjusted automatically, if the resolution of the screen varies.
+By enabling the Auto Font Size option, the font size will be adjusted automatically if the resolution of the screen varies.

 ### Auto font size at 3840 x 2160